Waldemar-DataScience/Bank-Marketing/README.md

-# Portfolio Project 1 - Classification
+# Portfolio Project 3 - Classification

 ## Bank Marketing

 ### General Overview
 The business aim of the project is to increase efficiency of bank marketing campaign offering a bank deposit to the clients.
-We took historic data describing results of previous campaigns and create a Machine Learning binary classification model predicting if the client is likely to accept the offer.
-Such a model can reduce the cost of campaign - we can more efficiently choose the client to contact and increase the number of bank deposits.
+We took historic data describing results of previous campaigns and create a Machine Learning binary classification model.
+The model predicts if the client is likely to accept the bank deposit offer.
+Such a model can reduce the cost of marketing campaign - we can more efficiently choose the client to contact and increase the number of bank deposits and reduce a cost of a campaign.

 ### Data Used
 I used the public available data stets available to